jaxon-php/jaxon-dialogs/README.md

 - `$buttons`: a list of buttons to be printed in the dialog.
 Each button is an array with the following entries:
   - `title`: the text to be printed in the button.
   - `class`: the CSS class or classes to be applied on the button.
   - `click`: the javascript code to be executed on a click on this button.
-It can be defined using the [Request Factory](https://www.jaxon-php.org/docs/requests/factory.html), or it can be set to `close` to close the dialog.
+It can be defined using the [Call Factory](https://www.jaxon-php.org/docs/v5x/ui-features/call-factories.html), or it can be set to `close` to close the dialog.
 - `$options`: an array of config options that are specific to the javascript library in use.

 Example.